zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **ZMD**: I think that impulse is healthy.
 We want people—I want people to think for themselves.

-**CM**: Some people in the community do right, and not everybody agrees, but there is still a community, it's a social thing, but it's also it's an agreement on these larger issues, meaning AI's on that trendline, it's going to be powerful, it could deliver the singularity, but it could also kill us, right, and there are these common ideas that people congregate around, that's a real a real thing.
+**CM**: Some people in the community do right, and not everybody agrees, but there is still a community, it's a social thing, but it's also it's an agreement on these larger issues, meaning AI's on that trendline, it's going to be powerful, it could deliver the singularity, but it could also kill us, right, and there are these common ideas that people congregate around, that's a real thing.
 I am fascinated by this idea that even the people who are as close to the middle of it as you can get, the power center, they're like, I mean, that's fascinating.

-**ZMD**: I suspect Daniela would have been like more forthcoming if it weren't for the FTX thing, probably?
+**ZMD**: I suspect Daniela would have been more forthcoming if it weren't for the FTX thing, probably?

 **CM**: I think you're right.
 Why do you feel like that changed it?